Cool-ShowTTV/TheBlueAlliance-Embed/README.md

 # Not done yet, but should work please leave any feedback in the [discussions tab](https://github.com/Cool-showTTV/TheBlueAlliance-Embed/discussions)
+## one problem that can happen is that I update and your cache didn't clear.
+So sometimes clearing cache can fix the site.
+​<br>

 # Known issues
 - Text can be cut off if text is longer than my given width